joshuacox/mkarduino/README.md

 # mkarduino

 This makefile nets you a dockerized arduino application.
-I made this as the community AUR packages were giving me issues awhile back.
+I made this as I am using Arch Linux with the community AUR packages , which were giving me issues awhile back (usually problems with newer javas being released on arch).
 Now that it's in docker I have not had an issue since.

 ### Usage